piyush-doke/river-analysis-using-satellite-imagery/README.md

-# River-Analysis-using-Satellite-Imagery
+# River Analysis Using Satellite Imagery
-I have developed a python program which analyzes various river features given a satellite image of that river, mainly the width of the river.
+A python program which analyzes various river features given a satellite image of that river, mainly the width of the river.

-NOTE - This code is meant for python 3

 ## About the files and folder
 - Documentation file contains all the information of the algorithm and the python libraries used